 How do I know if I am qualified for this job?

 The minimum requirements are listed in the job posting.
-Your application will be carefully reviewed, along with any other materials required on the job posting, to determine whether you meet these requirements.
+Your application will be carefully reviewed, along with any other required materials specified on the job posting, to determine whether you meet these requirements.
 If you do not meet the requirements or if all the required information/documentation is not provided, your application will not be approved.
 Therefore, you should not apply if you do not meet all of the specified requirements.

 How do I apply online for a specific job with the City of San Diego?

-For instructions on how to apply select the First Time Users Guide and follow the instructions provided.
+For instructions on how to apply, select the First Time Users Guide and follow the instructions provided.